-In her Bible study, Proven: Where Christ’s Abundance Meets Our Great Need, Jennie talks about balancing the rhythms of grace that Christ promises with the rhythms of insecurity and fear that dominate in our world.
+In this clip from her Bible study, Proven: Where Christ’s Abundance Meets Our Great Need, Jennie Allen talks about balancing the rhythms of grace that Christ promises with the rhythms of insecurity and fear that dominate in our world.

 The entire video is above, and the complete transcript is below.